Creamy Parmesan Rice Recipe

 - To get the most flavor out of your rice, start by toasting the rice in the pan before adding the broth or liquid.

-- Do NOT use imitation parmigiano cheeses, or your sauce will be clumpy.
+- Do not use imitation parmigiano cheeses, or your sauce will be clumpy.

 💙 MADE THIS RECIPE AND LOVED IT? 💙 Please leave a ⭐️STAR rating and COMMENT below- I love connecting with you!
 Tag me with your creations on Instagram and find me on Pinterest.

-Creamy Parmesan Rice Recipe (Quick and Easy Side)
+30-Minute Creamy Parmesan Rice

 Ingredients